-Join David Gassner for an in-depth discussion in this video Adding Play and Stop actions, part of Flash Professional CS5: Code Snippets and Templates in Depth.
+Join David Gassner for an in-depth discussion in this video Adding Play and Stop actions, part of Flash Professional CS5: Code Snippets and Templates.

 Many of the code snippets provided with Flash Professional CS5 allow you to control Timeline and other navigation tools.
 In this demonstration, I am going to show you a Flash movie that has a lot of animations built into the movie clip symbols themselves rather than stored on the main Timeline and talk about how you can use code snippets to very quickly control when those symbols work and when they stop working.
 I will use the following file.
 If you are following along go to the Ch02_Timeline folder under Exercise Files and open the file OlivePressWithPlay.fla.